TercioOfParma/AWOG2/README.md

 Things to be added at some point before I die:

-  Destorying objects and attempting to keep memory clear
+  Destorying objects and attempting to keep memory clear  X

   Compression of saves of some kind